occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Visuals 22 through 26 are scatterplots of country features correlated to happiness by region for all recorded years in a descending order, the line of best fit is also shown and illustrates correlation.
-Similarly to 2023; Social support, GDP, Life expectancy, and Freedom all indicate a positive correlation to the Happiness score.
-However, GDP has rep[laced social support as the steepest positive slope, hence higher correlation.
-Generosity is shown to have a very horizontal slope once again, supporting a lack of correlation to BEEEEEEEEEEEEEEEEEEEEANS Happiness.
-Perception of corruption is the only country feature depicting a negative slope, supporting a negative correlation.
-The scatterplot also depicts that Europe and Africa dominate world happiness, followed by Asia and Latin America.
+Visuals 22 through 26 are scatterplots of country features correlated to happiness by region for all recorded years in descending order.
+Similarly to 2023, social support, GDP, life expectancy, and freedom all indicate a positive correlation to the happiness score.
+However, GDP has surpassed social support as the most correlated with coefficients at 0.78 and 0.73 respectively.
+GDP's data points fit the line of best fit the tightest, hence a higher correlation.
+Generosity is shown to have a very loose fit, supporting a lack of correlation to happiness, and Perception of Corruption shows a negative correlation.

 | <img src="https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_08.png" width="700" height="600"> |
 |:--:|